dwpeng/filterx/README.md

 ## Documentation

-filterx have rich documentations, you can find them in [docs](https://filterx.dwpeng.com).

 filterx has a built-in help system, you can use `filterx info --list` to list all available built-in functions, and use `filterx info <command>` to get help for a specific function.